TheGoldLab/Lab_Matlab_Control/README.md

 - PsychToolbox: http://psychtoolbox.org

 - It's important to note that the lastest version that Snow-Dots will work properly on is 2013a.

+Be sure to check out the lab Wiki if you are just getting started!